francesco-innocenti/Neuro_AI_Papers/README.md

 by Hawkins & Ahmad (2016)

 This paper does exactly what it promises.
 They show how thousands of synapses on multiple dendrites allow a neuron to recognise hundreds of independent patterns robustly.
-They propose a neuron model with proximal dendrites serving feedforward input leading to action potentials and basal and apical dendrites serving predictions leading only to depolarisation.
+They propose a neuron model with three different types of dendrites: proximal dendrites providing feedforward input and leading to action potentials; and basal and apical dendrites providing predictions and leading only to depolarisation.
 They show how a network of these neurons can learn sequences of patterns continuously and robustly.

 ## Background